InstallationGuidelines for pedestal installations

 a. when the pedestals are supporting a narrow section of cut paver (less than approx. 12″ wide)

-b. where a cant strip installed at the foot of the perimeter wall which restricts the pedestals being placed directly against the wall.
+b. where a cant strip is installed at the foot of the perimeter wall which restricts the pedestals being placed directly against the wall.

 It is essential to leave a small gap (1/8″ min) between the wall and the edge of the pavers.
 We recommend the spring loaded stainless steel Eterno perimeter clips as shown in the video which are specifically designed to maintain a consistent gap around the perimeter by gently holding pavers against pedestal head spacer tabs, preventing paver movement after the install and possible damage from shifting pavers rubbing against the wall.

-Installing Structural Wood Tiles
+Structural Wood Tile Installation

 Our structural wood tiles are produced with a slot in each corner to accept a special fixing device.
 This integrated screw and washer assembly secures the wood tiles to the Eterno pedestals without penetrating or damaging the wood.

+The screw is inserted as follows.
 Firstly place the pedestal under two adjacent pavers and level the pavers using the adjustment tool.

 Move the pedestal slightly towards you and insert the fastening screw into the hole in the center of the pedestal head.